nus-cs2113-AY2021S1/tp/docs/DevelopmentPractices.md

 <br>

 ## <a name="intro">1.
 Introduction</a>
 Software Development is a complex topic that has many models and frameworks.
-This section will explain the methodologies and frameworks used in this project by the development team.
+This document will explain the methodologies and frameworks used in this project by the development team.

 <br>